 The Nominating and Corporate Governance Committee (the "NCG Committee") operates pursuant to a charter that was approved by the Board in March 2004.
 A copy of the Nominating and Corporate Governance Committee Charter is available under the "Investor Relations-Officers and Directors" section of the Company's website at www.suncommunities.com.
-The Nominating and Corporate Governance Committee, among other functions, is responsible for (1) identifying individuals qualified to become Board members, consistent with criteria approved by the Board, (2) recommending that the Board select the committee-recommended nominees for election at each annual meeting of stockholders, (3) developing and recommending to the Board a set of corporate governance guidelines applicable to the Company, and (4) periodically reviewing such guidelines and recommending any changes, and overseeing the evaluation of the Board.
-The current members of the Nominating and Corporate Governance Committee are Ronald L. Piasecki (Chairman), Clunet R. Lewis and Ted J. Simon, all of whom are independent under the NYSE rules.
-The Nominating and Governance Committee held two (2) formal meetings during the fiscal year ended December 31, 2006
+The Nominating and Corporate Governance Committee, among other functions, is responsible for (i) identifying individuals qualified to become Board members, consistent with criteria approved by the Board, (ii) recommending that the Board select the committee-recommended nominees for election at each annual meeting of stockholders, (iii) developing and recommending to the Board a set of corporate governance guidelines applicable to the Company, and (iv) periodically reviewing such guidelines and recommending any changes, and overseeing the evaluation of the Board.
+The current members of the Nominating and Corporate Governance Committee are Messrs.
+Ronald L. Piasecki (Chairman), Clunet R. Lewis and Ted J. Simon, all of whom are independent under the NYSE rules.
+The Nominating and Governance Committee held two (2) formal meetings during the fiscal year ended December 31, 2007.

 The Executive Committee was established to generally manage the day-to-day business and affairs of the Company between regular Board meetings.
-In no event may the Executive Committee, without the prior approval of the Board acting as a whole: (i) recommend to the shareholders an amendment to the Company's Charter; (ii) amend the Company's Bylaws; (iii) adopt an agreement of merger or consolidation; (iv) recommend to the shareholders the sale, lease or exchange of all or substantially all of the Company's property and assets; (v) recommend to the shareholders a dissolution of the Company or a revocation of a dissolution; (vi) fill vacancies on the Board; (viii) declared dividends or authorize the issuance of the Company's stock; (ix) approve or take any action with respect to any related party transaction involving the Company; or (x) take any other action which is forbidden by the Company's Bylaws.
+In no event may the Executive Committee, without the prior approval of the Board acting as a whole: (i) recommend to the shareholders an amendment to the Company's Charter; (ii) amend the Company's Bylaws; (iii) adopt an agreement of merger or consolidation; (iv) recommend to the shareholders the sale, lease or exchange of all or substantially all of the Company's property and assets; (v) recommend to the shareholders a dissolution of the Company or a revocation of a dissolution; (vi) fill vacancies on the Board; (vii) fix compensation of the directors for serving on the Board or on a committee of the Board; (viii) declare dividends or authorize the issuance of the Company's stock; (ix) approve or take any action with respect to any related party transaction involving the Company; or (x) take any other action which is forbidden by the Company's Bylaws.
 All actions taken by the Executive Committee must be promptly reported to the Board as a whole and are subject to ratification, revision and alteration by the Board, except that no rights of third persons created in reliance on authorized acts of the Executive Committee can be affected by any such revision or alteration.
 The current members of the Executive Committee are Messrs.
 Gary A. Shiffman and Ted J. Simon.
-The Executive Committee did not hold any formal meetings during the fiscal year ended December 31, 2006 but took various actions pursuant to resolutions adopted by unanimous written consent.
+The Executive Committee did not hold any formal meetings during the fiscal year ended December 31, 2007 but took various actions pursuant to resolutions adopted by unanimous written consent.

-In addition, in April 2006, the Board formed a Special Litigation Committee to oversee and monitor the ongoing civil litigation between the SEC and the Company's Chief Executive Officer, Chief Financial Officer and former controller arising out of the SEC's inquiry into the accounting for the SunChamp transactions reflected in the Company's 2000, 2001 and 2002 financial statements and the indemnification obligations of the Company with respect to such litigation.
-Because of his extensive involvement with the SEC inquiry in his capacity as a member of the Audit Committee and because of his background as a litigation attorney, Clunet R. Lewis serves as the sole member of the Special Litigation Committee.
-Immediately after the formation of the Special Litigation Committee and after so advising the Board as to his intentions, Mr. Lewis, in his capacity as sole member of the Special Litigation Committee approved the waiver of any technical, potential conflict of interest that may arise in the future as a result of Jaffe, Raitt, Heuer, & Weiss, P.C.'s ("JRH&W") representation of the Chief Financial Officer in the civil litigation and of the Company in the SEC inquiry and other matters.
-Mr. Lewis approved the waiver of such potential, future conflict of interest because, on balance, the Company benefits from JRH&W's representation of the Chief Financial Officer in the civil litigation from both an expertise and cost-efficiency perspective as a result of JRH&W's extensive involvement with the factual and accounting issues associated with the SEC's inquiry.
+A Special Litigation Committee was established in April 2006, to oversee and monitor the ongoing civil litigation between the SEC and the Company's Chief Executive Officer and two other employees of the Company arising out of the SEC's inquiry into the accounting for the SunChamp transactions reflected in the Company's 2000, 2001 and 2002 financial statements and the indemnification obligations of the Company with respect to such litigation.
+Because of his extensive involvement with the SEC inquiry in his capacity as a member of the Audit Committee, and because of his background as a litigation attorney, Clunet R. Lewis serves as the sole member of the Special Litigation Committee.